Brown Bird: History

 Lamb formed Brown Bird in 2003 in Seattle, Washington but moved soon thereafter to Portland, Maine.
 The line-up soon included Jerusha Robinson on cello and her husband Jeremy Robinson on multiple instruments.
 The Robinsons left the group in 2009, leaving Lamb, MorganEve Swain on fiddle, and Mike Samos on lap steel guitar and dobro in the line-up.

-In 2010, with the departure of Samos, the band had become a duo.
+In 2010, with the departure of Samos, the band became a duo.

 Brown Bird played the Newport Folk Festival for the first time in 2011 and were based in Providence, Rhode Island at the time.
 They have toured with The Devil Makes Three.

 Brown Bird went on hiatus in early 2013 after David Lamb was diagnosed with leukemia.
 Lamb died from the disease on April 5, 2014.

-In April 2015 Brown Bird's final album, Axis Mundi, was released produced by MorganEve Swain.
-Most of Axis Mundi was written and recorded while David was recuperating at home from his bone marrow transplant.
+In April 2015 Brown Bird released their final album, Axis Mundi, produced by MorganEve Swain.
+Most of Axis Mundi was written and demoed while David was recuperating at home from his bone marrow transplant.
 It peaked at #12 on the Billboard Heatseeker Chart.
+MorganEve continues to record and release music, now under the name The Huntress and the Holder of Hands.

 In 2021, Brown Bird's "Bilgewater" was featured as the theme song of the Syfy television series Resident Alien.

 Musical style

 Brown Bird is influenced by American folk music, Gypsy music, and bluegrass.
+The band crosses many genres and cites their inspiration as the music they love including Middle-Eastern psych-rock from the ‘60s and ‘70s, intricate post-metal, and the music of the Balkan gypsies.
 According to Aimsel Ponti of the Portland Press Herald "[t]heir sound is one that lives on the darker side of American folk, ensconced in Eastern European roots music."